tmenguy/ha-solcast-solar/README.md

 #### Reading dampening values

 The currently set dampening factors may be retrieved using the action "Solcast PV Forecast: Get forecasts dampening" (`solcast_solar.get_dampening`).
 This may specify an optional site resource ID, or specify no site or the site 'all'.
-(The optional site may be specified with either hyphens or underscores.)
 Where no site is specified then all sites with dampening set will be returned.
 An error is raised should a site not have dampening set.

+The optional site may be specified using either hyphens or underscores.
+If the service call uses underscores, then the response will also use underscores.

 If granular dampening is set to specify both individual site dampening factors and "all" sites dampening factors, then attempting retrieval of an individual site dampening factors will result in the "all" sites dampening factors being returned, with the "all" site being noted in the response.
 This is because an "all" set of dampening factors overrides the individual site settings in this circumstance.